ShubJas/JOSAA-2024-Documentation-Implementation/README.md

 Each of these folders contains the code necessary to process the respective rounds and a `Code_Overview.md` file to help understand the workflow and logic behind the notebooks.

-- **Data**: Due to the confidentiality of the data, we have not provided the data in this repository, the data is stored in the database, if u are authorized you can get access.
+- **Data**: Due to the confidentiality of the data, we have not provided the data in this repository, the data is stored in the database, if u are authorized, you can get access.
 While storing the data, make sure to save the data in order and in seperate folders.
 The data should be organized round-wise and stored in their respective directories.
 Ensure to reference the proper directory when setting source paths in the notebooks.
 For undestand schema refer [DATA-SCHEMA](https://github.com/ShubJas/JOSAA-2024-Implementation/blob/main/Data_Table_Schema.md).

 ## Notebooks Overview